hernancerm/zgold/DEVELOP.md

 - Alternatively, there is a debugger, [zshdb](https://github.com/rocky/zshdb), which can be installed with Homebrew: `brew install zshdb`.
 I have not found editor/IDE integration, so it's somewhat uncomfortable to use.
+- To force print to the terminal redirect the output to `/dev/tty`.
+This is useful for inspecting parameters in functions, where the stdout of a regular echo would be consumed by the caller.